Naureen0-0/Stock_market/README.md

 # 📈 Stock Market

-A full-stack stock trading platform clone with a responsive landing site, secure authentication, and a protected dashboard for holdings, positions, and order placement.
+A full-stack stock trading platform with a responsive landing site, secure authentication, and a protected dashboard for holdings, positions, and order placement.

 ## 🚀 Live Demo
  https://stockmarket-swart-two.vercel.app/  👈